mevlutcantuna/mevlutcantuna/README.md

 ## Hi there 👋  How you doing ?
 <br/>

-I am living in Turkey and I have been learning and improving myself about Frontend technologies.I love being part of  development of Frontend technologies.Currently, I am learning and working on Typescript and NextJS.
+I am living in Turkey and I have been learning and improving myself about Frontend technologies.I love being part of  development of Frontend technologies.

 ### :pushpin: Social